 Known locally as “The Castle,” this two-storey brick residence in Minnedosa was built in 1901 for local judge Robert Hill Myers.
-A municipally-designated heritage building (1986), it is operated as a bed-and-breakfast by its present owners.
+A municipally-designated heritage building (1986), it was operated as a bed-and-breakfast until around 2025 when it was sold and reverted to a private residence.

 Myers House (August 2012)